RamRohan/Weather-RNN/README.md

 **Architecture**

 I used GPUs to acheive good results for this model.
-I tried LSTMs, as well as GPU's in cobination with LSTMs, and just GPUs gave the best results.
+I tried LSTMs, as well as GPU's in combination with LSTMs, and just GPUs gave the best results.

 I experimented and tuned with different architectures and layer sizes and the one that gave the best results was 5 GRU layers as an encoder, followed by a dense layer, with the first and the last GRU layer having 1024 units, and the middle three layers having 512 units each.